garylirocks/quickrefs/azure-networking.markdown

 - Each IP configuration has a private IP, and optionally a public IP
 - Private IPs can be in different subnets, but must be in the **same vNet**
 - You usually need to either stop or restart the attached VM to make NIC changes effective
+  - A public IP could be added to a NIC IP config without restarting the VM

 ### CLI